International

 xxxxxPeople

-know that they pay interest but do not generally realise that
+know that they pay interest but do not generally realise

-suppliers) it has been estimated that such costs (principal
+with the suppliers’ suppliers) it has been estimated

-and interest) amount on average to an amazing 50% of the price
+to an amazing 50% of the price of goods and services.

-xxxxxMoreover, the payment of
+xxxxxMoreover, the payment

-that interest does not affect everyone equally –
+of that interest does not affect everyone equally –

 there are huge differences between what people pay.
 In Germany,